Capitol police were overrun, ‘left naked’ against rioters

 A leader of the far-right extremist group Proud Boys was arrested coming into the city with high-powered magazine clips emblazoned with the group’s logo, police said.
 The clips were not loaded, but he was planning to attend a rally near the White House.

 Capitol police leaders, however, had prepared for a free speech demonstration.
-No fencing was erected outside the Capitol and no contingency plans were prepared for if the situation escalated, according to people briefed.
+No fencing was erected outside the Capitol and no contingency plans were prepared in case the situation escalated, according to people briefed.

+Rep. Jason Crow, a Democrat from Colorado, said Army Secretary Ryan McCarthy told lawmakers on Sunday that the Defense Department and law enforcement officials had prepared for a crowd similar to protests in November and December, in the “low thousands” and that they had been preparing for small, disparate violent events, like stabbings and fist fights.
+McCarthy also said Sund and Mayor Muriel Bowser had called for urgent reinforcements from the Defense Department as the crowd surged toward officers but were “unable to articulate what resources are needed and in what locations, due to chaos.”

 Waters grilled Sund on exactly these kinds of questions — about the Proud Boys and other groups coming, about keeping them off the Capitol plaza.
 The police chief insisted they knew what they were doing.